aksfintechwork-rgb/Infinity_App/replit.md

   - **Chat Header Buttons**: When chatting with anyone (individual or group), phone icon and video icon appear in the top-right header for instant calling
   - **Audio Calls**: Click phone icon (📞) to start audio-only call with video disabled and minimal toolbar for focused voice communication
   - **Video Calls**: Click video icon (🎥) to start full video call with camera and screen sharing
-  - **Direct Join**: Both call types open Jitsi meeting in new window and join immediately - NO pre-join screen, NO lobby, NO waiting - just 1 click!
+  - **Direct Join**: Both call types open Daily.co meeting in new window and join immediately - NO pre-join screen, NO lobby, NO waiting - just 1 click!
   - **New Window**: Calls open in separate windows to maintain access to chat, tasks, and calendar during calls
   - **Unlimited Duration**: No time limits on any calls
 - **Task Management**: Start/target dates, status tracking with completion percentage (0%, 25%, 50%, 75%, 100%), visual progress bars, status update reasons, task assignment, real-time WebSocket updates, customizable automated reminders, and a professional UI.